FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-01.md

 * Frame size: size of an Ethernet Layer-2 frame on the wire, including any VLAN tags (dot1q, dot1ad) and Ethernet FCS, but excluding Ethernet preamble and inter-frame gap.
-Measured in bytes.
+Measured in bytes (octets).
 * Packet size: same as frame size, both terms used interchangeably.
 * Device Under Test (DUT): In software networking, "device" denotes a specific piece of software tasked with packet processing.
 Such device